reduxjs/redux-toolkit/docs/api/createSlice.md

 # `createSlice`

-A function that accepts an initial state, an object full of reducer functions, and optionally a "slice name", and automatically generates action creators and action types that correspond to the reducers and state.
+A function that accepts an initial state, an object full of reducer functions, and a "slice name", and automatically generates action creators and action types that correspond to the reducers and state.

 ## Parameters